fusion809/fusion809.github.io-old2/_posts/2016/07/ARPK/2016-07-08-howto-create-archrepo-ghub.md

 GH package databases are updated as soon as your binaries and database files have been uploaded, so this is certainly an efficient means of disseminating your packages to your friends, colleagues and others.

+There are no officially-supported means of attaching binaries from the command-line, I know this as I have sent an email to GitHub asking for help.
+Their reply did provide a helpful alternative, however &mdash; there is a program written in Go that provides the ability to edit tags and releases, including attaching binaries, from the command-line.
+It is called [`github-release`](https://github.com/aktau/github-release) and I have created an AUR package for it, [`github-release-bin`](https://aur.archlinux.org/packages/github-release-bin) (building from a pre-compiled binary as I keep getting errors whenever I attempt to build a Go program[^17]).
+I have not quite mastered using it yet, so I am afraid I cannot share much information about using it.

 ## Footnotes
 [^1]: That is, it does not take much of an error to stuff an entire script up.
 [^2]: As I may later mention, I am a cheap so-and-so, always opting for the free option where possible.